acuoghi99/BTE_cuprates/README.md

 </table>

 ### GRAPHICAL USER INTERFACE
 To set up a field or temperature sweep, it is possible also to make use of a GUI within a [Jupyter Notebook](https://jupyter.org/) (provided that the [ipywidgets](https://ipywidgets.readthedocs.io/en/stable/) package is installed).
-The usage is straightforward:
+The usage is straightforward: inside a Jupyter Notebook cell simply run the code below,

 ```python
 from Code.BTE_GUI import *